by Andrea M. Darcy

-Short-term therapy, also called “brief therapy” or “time-limited therapy”, can be very effective for certain issues (read about what short-term therapy is, what the different kinds are, and how it works in our adjoining piece, “What is Brief Therapy?”).
+Short-term therapy, also called “brief therapy” or “time-limited therapy”, can be very effective for certain issues.

-Long or short-term therapy – 7 Questions to Ask Yourself
+7 Questions to Ask Yourself about long or short-term therapy

 1. What are my objectives for therapy?